melhzy/melhzy/README.md

 ## About Me

 I apply artificial intelligence and deep learning to advance understanding of Alzheimer's disease and complex heterogeneous conditions.
-My research integrates multimodal data—microbiome profiles, blood biomarkers, immune measures, metabolomics, clinical records, and scientific literature—using statistical learning, machine learning, and large language models.
+My research integrates multimodal data, such as microbiome profiles, blood biomarkers, immune measures, metabolomics, clinical records, and scientific literature, using statistical learning, machine learning, and large language models.
 I develop frameworks that combine computational approaches with biological insights to improve disease understanding and inform future therapeutic strategies for neurodegenerative diseases.

 ## Research Program